iffy/nim-argparse/README.md

 ## Building the docs

-When you publish a new version, publish the docs by running `make` then pushing `master`.
+When you publish a new version, publish the docs by running `./builddocs.sh` then pushing `master`.